Bhedabheda: Epistemology

-Of the main sources of knowledge, śāstra is taken as the ultimate source.
+Of the main sources of knowledge, the tradition regards śāstra as the ultimate source.

 According to Bhaskara, liberation can only be achieved after death.

 Difference from Advaita Interpretations

-The philosopher Vijñānabhikṣu took the Bhedabheda philosophy to be superior to other interpretations as it could make sense of seeming contradictions in the Vedas.
-He points out that Advaita interpretations fall short because they only prioritize statements that suggest the identical nature of Brahman and the soul.
+The philosopher Vijñānabhikṣu argued that the Bhedabheda philosophy was superior to other interpretations as it could make sense of seeming contradictions in the Vedas.
+He pointed out that Advaita interpretations fall short because they only prioritize statements that suggest the identical nature of Brahman and the soul.
 However, these interpretations subordinate statements that point to the difference between Brahman and the soul, resorting to interpreting them as figurative.
-In order to make sense of the Vedas' statements as consistent, Vijñānabhikṣu argues that difference and non-difference can also mean separation and non-separation, rather than identity and negation of identity.
+In order to make sense of the Vedas' statements as consistent, Vijñānabhikṣu argued that difference and non-difference can also mean separation and non-separation, rather than identity and negation of identity.
 The meaning of bheda and abheda, then, determined according to the context, solves the problem of taking some statements from the Vedas as untrue or merely figurative.

-Per Bhedabheda, Brahman is the material cause of everything in the world, similar to how clay transforms into different forms like pots and cups.
+According to Bhedabheda, Brahman is the material cause of everything in the world, similar to how clay transforms into different forms like pots and cups.
 Advaita Vedanta argues that Brahman does not undergo any change; the difference that appears in the world is unreal.